 Verifiable best price: a best price measurement used to represent the best public quote and enforce market makers to fill orders at or better than this level.
 DFlow calls this price the Consolidated Best Price.

-Open auctions: all order flow auctions are deployed on the DFlow Chain meaning rebates to market makers, a point of contention in traditional PFOF, are clearly trackable.
+Open auctions: all order flow auctions are deployed on the DFlow Chain meaning payments to order flow sources, a point of contention in traditional PFOF, are clearly trackable.
 The DFlow Dashboard will also act like an explorer for the public to view auction stats like order flow price over time and see all available auctions by owner (i.e. the wallets).